What is an A1C Conversion Chart?

 Consistently high eAG values can be a precursor to potential diabetes-related complications.
 It's crucial to understand that while occasional spikes in blood sugar might not be immediately harmful, sustained elevated levels can harm various organs and systems.

-The conversion chart helps in understanding past blood sugar control and forecasting future health outcomes.
-Regularly comparing eAG values over time can guide adjustments in treatment, ensuring that individuals with diabetes get the best possible care tailored to their needs.
+The conversion chart helps understand past blood sugar control and forecast future health outcomes.
+Regularly comparing eAG values over time can guide treatment adjustments, ensuring that individuals with diabetes get the best possible care tailored to their needs.

 References